Slideshow: A Visual Guide to Understanding Pancreatic Cancer

 Causes of Pancreatic Cancer

-Although the exact cause of pancreatic cancer is not known, smoking is the main risk factor, with smokers 2-3 times more likely to have the disease than nonsmokers.
+Although the exact cause of pancreatic cancer is not known, smoking is the main risk factor, with smokers at least 2 times more likely to have the disease than nonsmokers.
 Age is also related, with the disease usually striking after age 45.
-Diabetes is also linked to pancreatic cancer, with about 10%-20% of those diagnosed with the cancer having diabetes.
+Diabetes is also linked to pancreatic cancer since it's a risk factor and as a symptom of the disease.
 Other risks include chronic pancreatitis and cirrhosis of the liver.
-And family history of pancreatic cancer, high fat diet, obesity, and lack of exercise can also play a part.
+And family history of pancreatic cancer, high fat diet, obesity, and lack of exercise may also play a part.

 Diagnosing Pancreatic Cancer